yuripramos/simple-auto-complete/README.md

 ## About

-run `yarn start` to check the available component running into the root of the application
+run `yarn && yarn start` to check the available component running into the root of the application

 Bonus: Check the branch `feature/hooks_solution` to check the application migrated to React hooks